-By Kathy Vizas, TogetHER Co-Founder & Maverick Collective Founding Member and Celina Schocken, Executive Director, TogetHER
+By Kathy Vizas, TogetHER for Health Co-Founder & Maverick Collective Founding Member and Celina Schocken, Executive Director, TogetHER for Health

 “Let’s beat cervical cancer,” WHO Director-General Dr. Tedros Adhanom Ghebreyesus exclaimed at the World Health Assembly on May 22.
 With a concerted, focused push we can save the lives of over 283,000 women who die each year from this disease.
 Beating cervical cancer is attainable because the tools to prevent it are simple, effective, and inexpensive.

-As longtime women’s health advocates, we recently formed TogetHER, a global partnership focused on building a movement to end cervical cancer.
+As longtime women’s health advocates, we recently formed TogetHER for Health, a global partnership focused on building a movement to end cervical cancer.
 Working with PSI and others, we have witnessed firsthand that when program implementers, advocates, donors, and policy makers focus attention on opportunities to address cervical cancer, and work collaboratively, needless deaths are prevented.
-TogetHER aims to be the glue that brings this movement together.
+TogetHER for Health aims to be the glue that brings this movement together.

 Scaling up access to prevention tools is critical.
 Girls need access to safe and effective vaccines against Human papillomavirus (HPV), which is the major cause of cervical cancer.
 Women should receive routine screening to identify precancerous lesions, and immediate treatment when precancer is detected.
 Both are inexpensive.
 Direct medical costs of the “screen-and-treat” approach can amount to less than USD 25 per precancer case in low-resource settings, and a complete, two-dose HPV vaccination to protect one adolescent girl is available in low-income countries for about USD 9.

-TogetHER will bring together partners working to eliminate cervical cancer as a public health threat.
+TogetHER for Health will bring together partners working to eliminate cervical cancer as a public health threat.
 The WHO Director-General’s call to action is an opportunity to focus our efforts on the most effective ways to prevent this type of cancer.
-TogetHER is answering the call, and together we aim to end cervical cancer.
+TogetHER for Health is answering the call, and together we aim to end cervical cancer.